FAQs

 How should I note where my lesion of interest is?

-You can include a drawing on the submission form.
+You can include a drawing in the Online Portal.
 You can explain with words (“dorsomedial iris” or “ventral ciliary body” etc).
 You can also put a suture into the episcleral tissue overlying a particular lesion – and then please explain why you’ve placed the suture.
 Remember that a mass or other lesion may be obvious to you clinically, but once the globe has been fixed, we may not be able to locate it through the cornea or locate it in the cornea (for ulcers etc).

 If I have a sample from an exotic animal, should I do anything differently?

-You may use the normal COPLOW submission form.
+You may use the same method of submitting samples as usual on the Online Portal.
 Sample preservation is the same as tissue from a domestic animal.
 We may offer a discounted fee for samples from exotic animals – please contact the lab and speak to a pathologist.

 What if I want to submit a clinical photograph?